Management Consultancy - Beyond the Obvious

 You can find boutique firms by searching the Management Consultancies Association directory by industry or service line.
 Several boutique firms also advertise throughout the year on CareerConnect and many attend our Management Consultancy Fair each year.
 The Careers Service also offers exclusive consulting opportunities with some boutique consulting firms through the Oxford Internship Programme.

-A more specialist field, economic consultancy firms recruiting at Oxford hire students studying economics and are particularly interested in masters and D.Phil candidates who combine a strong foundation in economic theory with good research skills.
+A more specialist field, economic consultancy firms recruiting at Oxford hire students studying economics and are particularly interested in masters and D.Phil candidates who combine a strong foundation in economic theory with good research and analytical skills.
+For some positions, knowledge of Stata, R, Python or Excel can be helpful.

-• Oxford based firms include Oxera (also in London), LMC-International and LMC-Automotive.
+• Oxford based firms such as Oxera (also in London and Europe).

 • Specialist firms like Cornerstone Research, Frontier Economics, NERA, RBB Economics.